MautushiD/MautushiD/README.md

   - 🔭 I completed my Master's from Virginia Tech (July 2024).
   - 🌱 I worked in The lab of Animal Data Sciences (ADS) .
   - 💞️ My work was focused on Computer Vision, Data analysis , Machine Learning, and Deep Learning.
-  - Actively seeking for any full time job/PhD position related to Data anlysis.
+  - Actively seeking for any full time job related to Data anlysis.
 ML, DL, CV or similer field.
   - 📫 How to reach me mautushid@vt.edu :woman_student:
   <div align="center">